Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-The first example is the Deep Spatial AE introduced by \cite{finn2016deep} for discovering compact state representations from RGB images in the task of learning dexterous manipulation using a robot arm.
-To improve the quality of the representation, next to the reconstruction loss, the authors proposed a regularization loss for keeping features from consecutive observations close to each other in the latent space.
-Similarly, the authors of \cite{caselles2019symmetry} enhanced the VAE loss (see Equation (\ref{eq:VAE_loss})) with a forward model loss.
-Unlike other approaches, next to the state representation, the authors introduce an action representations too.
-In particular, each action is represented by a rotational matrix with four learnable parameters.
-Reward and inverse models were used by \cite{raffin2019decoupling} for improving the AE-based state representation quality and allowing transfer learning from simulation to real-world (sim2real) in a mobile robot navigation task.
-A VAE regularized by a linear latent forward model was employed in \cite{van2016stable} for learning low-dimensional representations of a pendulum and a robot arm for tactile manipulation.
-Similarly, a non-linear forward model in combination with an AE is used by \cite{kim2021acceleration}.
-VAEs with latent forward and reward models were used by \cite{rafailov2021offline, tennenholtz2021gelato}.
-The latter used the forward model and the decoder to infer an approximate metric on the learned (Riemannian) manifold.
-The metric was used to penalize the uncertainties in latent states and latent dynamics.
-This penalization was added as an additional term in the reward functions to improve the training efficiency of the agent.
+The first example of an auxiliary loss for an \acrshort{ae} is the Deep Spatial \acrshort{ae} introduced by \cite{finn2016deep}.
+Deep Spatial \acrshort{ae} was used for discovering compact state representations from \acrshort{rgb} images in the task of learning dexterous manipulation using a robot arm.
+To improve the quality of the representation, the authors proposed a regularization loss for keeping latent states from consecutive observations close to each other in the latent space.
+Similarly, a regularized \acrshort{ae} is used by \cite{yarats2021improving}.
+A nonlinear forward model in combination with an \acrshort{ae} is used by \cite{kim2021acceleration}.
+Reward and inverse models were used by \cite{raffin2019decoupling} for improving the quality of \acrshort{ae}-based state representations and for allowing transfer learning from simulation to real-world (sim2real) in a mobile robot navigation task.
+Sim2real is extremely challenging due to the differences between the simulation platform and the real world.
+However, the enhanced robustness of the features learned by the \acrshort{srl} methods makes it possible \cite{raffin2019decoupling, jonschkowski2014state, botteghi2021rewpriors, botteghi2021low}.
 The problem of imitation learning from third-person to first-person views was studied by \cite{shang2021self}.
-A pair of AEs encoding third-person view observation and respective first-person view observation are regularized for disentangling view information from state space information using a permutation loss for matching third-person views to first-person views.
+A pair of \acrshort{ae}s encoding third-person observations and respective first-person observations are regularized for disentangling view information from state space information.
+In particular, they used a permutation loss for matching third-person views to first-person views.

-Alternatively\marginpar{ Online \hbox{Approaches}}, one could use the DRL loss as an additional regularizer for the encoder and train the neural networks online while interacting with the world (as in the case of end-to-end DRL).
-While these approaches more naturally update encoder and policy, they usually comes at the price of additional training instabilities as the state representation is not stationary anymore.